 - Property awarded to each party at the initial divorce would be considered non-marital property upon a remarriage, but would merely be shared by the parties as marital if the divorce is annulled

 Free Consultation Regarding Divorce in Tulsa:

-If you’re facing divorce in Oklahoma and have any question about the procedure call the attorneys at Tulsa Divorce Attorneys and Associates today.
+If you’re facing divorce and have any questions about the procedure call the attorneys today.
 Picking the best divorce and family law attorney for you doesn’t have to be so difficult.